Course Outline

 How are risks managed in this course?

-Risk assessments have been performed for all studio and laboratory classes and a low level of health and safety risk exists.
-Some risk concerns may include equipment, instruments, and tools; as well as manual handling items within the laboratory.
-It is your responsibility to review course material, search online, discuss with lecturers and peers and understand the risks associated with your specific course of study and to familiarise yourself with the University’s general health and safety principles by reviewing the online induction training for students, and following the instructions of the University staff.
+Risk assessments have been performed for all field activities and low to moderate levels of health and safety risk exists.
+Moderate risks may include working in an Australian bush setting, working with people, working outside normal office hours for example.
+It is your responsibility to review course material, search online, discuss with lecturers and peers and understand the health and safety risks associated with your specific course of study and to familiarise yourself with the University’s general health and safety principles by reviewing the online induction training for students, and following the instructions of the University staff.

 What administrative information is relevant to this course?